EntrustCorporation/draft-composite-kem/draft-ounsworth-pq-composite-kem.md

 A key agreement mechanism can be transformed into a KEM.Encaps(pk) by generating an ephemeral key pair (pk_e, sk_e), and performing KeyAgree(pk, sk_e) -> (ss, pk_e); and into a KEM.Decaps(sk, ct) by completing the key agreement as KeyAgree(pk_e, sk) -> ss.

-A composite KEM allows two or more underlying key transport, key agreement, or KEM algorithms to be combined into a single cryptographic operations by performing each operation, transformed to a KEM as outline above, and using a specified combiner function to combine the two or more component shared secrets into a single shared secret.
+A composite KEM allows two or more underlying key transport, key agreement, or KEM algorithms to be combined into a single cryptographic operation by performing each operation, transformed to a KEM as outline above, and using a specified combiner function to combine the two or more component shared secrets into a single shared secret.